Piano Sonata No. 32 (Beethoven): Legacy

-Chopin greatly admired this sonata.
-In two of his works, the Second Piano Sonata and the Revolutionary Étude, he alluded to the opening and ending of the sonata's first movement, respectively (compare the opening bars of the two sonatas, and bars 77–81 of Chopin's Étude with bars 150–152 in the first movement of Beethoven's sonata).

 Prokofiev based the structure of his Symphony No. 2 on this sonata.
 Karol Szymanowski also formally modelled his Symphony No. 2 after Beethoven's sonata.

 In 2009, the Italian composer Lorenzo Ferrero wrote a composition for piano solo entitled Op.
 111 – Bagatella su Beethoven, which is a blend of themes from this sonata and Dmitri Shostakovich's musical monogram DSCH.

 The work is referenced in chapter 8 of Thomas Mann's novel Doktor Faustus.
 Wendell Kretschmar, the town organist and music teacher, delivers a lecture on the sonata to a bemused audience, in the fictional town of Kaisersaschern on the Saale, playing the piece on an old piano while declaiming his lecture over the music:

-He sat on his revolving stool,... and in a few words brought to an end his lecture on why Beethoven had not written a third movement to op.
+He sat on his revolving stool,... and in a few words brought to an end his lecture on why Beethoven had not written a third movement to Op.
 111. We had only needed, he said, to hear the piece to answer the question ourselves.
 A third movement?
 A new approach?
 A return after this parting – impossible!
 It had happened that the sonata had come, in the second, enormous movement, to an end, an end without any return.
-And when he said 'the sonata', he meant not only this one in C minor, but the sonata in general, as a species, as traditional art-form; it itself was here at an end, brought to its end, it had fulfilled its destiny, resolved itself, it took leave – the gesture of farewell of the D G G motif, consoled by the C sharp, was a leave-taking in this sense too, great as the whole piece itself, the farewell of the sonata form.
+And when he said 'the sonata', he meant not only this one in C minor, but the sonata in general, as a species, as traditional art-form; it itself was here at an end, brought to its end, it had fulfilled its destiny, resolved itself, it took leave – the gesture of farewell of the D G G motif, consoled by the C-sharp, was a leave-taking in this sense too, great as the whole piece itself, the farewell of the sonata form.

-In his technical musical excurses, Mann borrowed extensively from Theodor Adorno's Philosophy of Modern Music (and Adorno indeed played this particular opus for Mann), to the extent that some critics consider him as the novel's tacit co-author.
+In his technical musical excurses, Mann borrowed extensively from Theodor Adorno's Philosophy of New Music (and Adorno indeed played this particular opus for Mann), to the extent that some critics consider Adorno as the novel's tacit co-author.
 The influence is particularly strong in the passages outlining Kretschmar's lectures.